aggustafson/NRF/CONTRIBUTING.md

 - Focus on TypeScript-first development with strict mode
 - Always validate Sitecore datasource existence
 - Implement proper error handling and accessibility features
-- When updating standards, propagate changes to all AI guidance files (Cursor, Windsurf, Copilot)
+- When updating standards, propagate changes to all AI guidance files (Claude, Cursor, Windsurf, Copilot)

 ### Contributing to AI Guidance

 To improve the AI guidance files:

+**For Claude Code Guide:**
+1. Edit `CLAUDE.md` for comprehensive project guidance
+2. Include complete examples with TypeScript interfaces and implementations
+3. Add example prompts that demonstrate Claude Code usage
+4. Ensure all code examples follow the project's coding standards

 **For Cursor Rules:**
 1. Edit the relevant `.mdc` files in `.cursor/rules/`